FAQ

 All that said, it is still your choice.
 If you want to do it, and you have good reasons for doing it, a good registration strategy would be to register for your crucial credits when you’re still limited to 18 credits.
 Save the less crucial credits for when your enrollment limit is bumped up.

-Yes, you may take more than one journalism course per term.
+Yes, you may take more than one "J" or "JCOM" course per term.
 There are restrictions however and you want to be careful of those.
-Some journalism courses are prerequisite for others.
-J342 Creative Strategist, for example, is a prerequisite for J458 Writing Design Concepts.
-In this case, you may not take them together.
-If prerequisites are not a factor, you may take more than one journalism course at the same time.
+Some courses are prerequisite for others and you may not taken them concurrently.
+If prerequisites are not a factor, you may take more than one "J" or "JCOM" course at the same time.

-Is there a limit to how many journalism courses you can take in one term?
+Is there a limit to how many major courses you can take in one term?
 Prerequisites and course load limits aside, no, there isn’t.
-However, given the demanding nature of journalism courses, we tend to discourage loading up on them, especially if they are all hands-on, professional skill classes.
-The advertising concentration can put you in this situation.
-After J342 Creative Strategist and before J448 Advertising Campaigns, you have to take at least three professional advertising courses.
-You could, in theory, take all three in one term.
-However, you are highly encouraged to spread those three courses out over at least two terms.
-Three terms would be better.
+However, given the demanding nature of "J" or "JCOM" courses, we tend to discourage loading up on them, especially if they are all hands-on, professional skill classes.
+We do not recommend more than two hand-on, professional skills courses.

 Figuring out your schedule and registering for classes can sometimes bring about panicked moments like these.
 If you don’t see the course you want to take listed on the schedule next term.
 That can mean one of two things.
 Either the course is offered but is full, or the course is not offered.